 NHS Provider licence - Self certification

-The Trust Board approved the self-certification for 2017/18 at its meeting on 10/5/2018, and the self-certification documents can be accessed below
+The Trust Board approved the self-certification for 2020, and the self-certification document can be accessed below: